makarandsk/Jackpot-using-ramdom-module/README.md

 ### CONCLUSION:
 * I learned and understood how to use Python's random module.
 * Also developed coding-logic to provide to interaction with user.
+'''
+NOTE: Code is comment out to understand logic better.
+'''